anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter02.rst

      - N/A
    * - Internal Infrastructure Capabilities
      - i.cap.014
-     - Specifies the proportion of CPU cores consumed by the Cloud Infrastructure system on the worker nodes.
-If SMT is used, it indicates the number of consumed SMT threads.
+     - Specifies the proportion of vCPUs consumed by the Cloud Infrastructure system on the worker nodes.
      - 2
      - 2
      - ra2.k8s.008